jrnold/bayesian_notes/docs/appendix.md

 Some commonly used distributions can be represented as scale mixtures of normal distributions.
 For formal details of scale mixtures of normal distributions see @West1987a.
-Distributions that are scale-mixtures of normals can be written as,
+Distributions that are scale-mixtures of normal distributions can be written as,
 $$
 Y \sim \dnorm(\mu, \sigma_i^2) \\
 \sigma_i \sim \pi(\sigma_i)